mitranim/xhttp/readme.md

 Note: there's no "success" or "failure" callbacks.
 You can branch based on the `status` code, the `reason` the request was stopped, or the shorthand `ok` which means `reason === 'load'` and `status` between 200 and 299.

-If you're doing something less common, such as sending and receiving binary data, or tracking upload / download progress, you're meant to re-assemble an alternative to `Xhttp` using the provided lower-level functions.
+If you're doing something less common, such as sending and receiving binary data, or tracking upload / download progress, you're meant to re-assemble an alternative to `request` using the provided lower-level functions.
 Example:

 ```js
 import * as xhttp from 'xhttp'